Office of inspector general (United States): History

 In the United States, other than in the military departments, the first Office of Inspector General was established by act of Congress in 1976 under the Department of Health and Human Services to eliminate waste, fraud, and abuse in Medicare, Medicaid, and more than 100 other departmental programs.
 With approximately 1,600 employees, the HHS-OIG performs audits, investigations, and evaluations to recommend policy for decision-makers and the public.

 Ronald Reagan terminated 16 inspectors general when he entered into office in 1981.
 His administration explained that Reagan intended to hire his own selections.
 After Congress objected, Reagan rehired five of those terminated.

 George H. W. Bush also attempted to dismiss all the inspectors general when he became president in 1989, but relented after the inspectors general and Congress objected.

 Barack Obama dismissed Corporation for National and Community Service inspector general Gerald Walpin citing a lack of confidence in him.
 After Congress objected to his lack of explanation, the Obama administration cited that Walpin had shown "troubling and inappropriate conduct", and pointed to an incident that year when Walpin was "disoriented" during a board meeting of the corporation, because of which the board requested Walpin's dismissal.
 Walpin sued for reinstatement, but the courts ruled against him.

-In 2020, Donald Trump dismissed or replaced five inspectors general within six weeks.
+In 2020, Donald Trump's first administration dismissed or replaced five inspectors general within six weeks.
 Two permanent inspectors general were dismissed and three acting inspectors general were replaced.
 Just after firing intelligence inspector general Michael Atkinson, Trump criticized Atkinson as having done a "terrible job" and that he "took a fake report and he brought it to Congress", in reference to the whistleblower complaint of the Trump–Ukraine scandal, which other testimony and evidence largely verified.
 Trump also described Atkinson as "not a big Trump fan".
 Around one month before Trump replaced Christi Grimm as acting health inspector general, he had called her report of shortages of medical supplies in American hospitals during the COVID-19 pandemic "wrong", "fake", and "her opinion", despite the report being based on a survey of 323 hospitals.
 Trump also questioned Grimm's motives for the report.

-In 2025, during his second presidency, Donald Trump summarily fired as many as seventeen U.S. inspectors general late the night of January 24.
+In 2025, during Trump's second administration, he summarily fired as many as seventeen U.S. inspectors general late the night of January 24.
 The individuals affected came from positions in the Pentagon, departments of State, Veterans Affairs and Interior.
 Trump did not provide Congress with 30 days’ advance notice or a written explanation of the rationale behind the firing, as required by the Inspector General Act of 1978 and the Securing Inspectors General Act of 2022.
 On February 12, eight of the inspectors general fired by Trump opened lawsuits arguing that the firings violated federal statutes and requesting to be reinstated to their positions.